smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Export</tt></dt>
 <dd>
 The <tt>Export</tt> attribute specifies a path to the AWS Systems Manager Parameter Store.
 When the CloudFormation stack is deployed, the parameter value is published to the parameter store at the export path.
 If the export path starts with <tt>/</tt>, it will be used as an absolute path.
-Otherwise the export path is prefixed with <tt>/{{Tier}}/{{Name}}/</tt> to create a deployment-specific export path.
+Otherwise the export path is prefixed with <tt>/{{Tier}}/{{Name}}/</tt> to create an export path specific to the deployment tier.

 The <tt>Export</tt> attribute cannot be used in conjunction with the <tt>Secret</tt> attribute.